Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Numerical Implementation

+The initialization of a non-collinear calculation, in particular the density, is critical as the ground-state solver can get trapped in meta-stable spin configurations and not reach the lowest energy solution.
+Conversely, in some cases we do want to converge to a meta-stable configuration, for example, an anti-ferromagnetic state, and setting the appropriate starting point for the simulation allows us to do just that.

 The electron density can be initialized from a linear combination of atomic densities directly on the real-space grid.
-In the case of spin-polarized and non-collinear systems, we must initialize the full spin density matrix $\rho_{\rm s}({\bf r})$.
-The initial guess for the spin density matrix of the system can be written as follows.
+In the case of spin polarized and non-collinear systems, we must initialize the full spin-density matrix \(\rho_\text{s}({\bf r})\).
+The initial guess for the spin-density matrix of the system can be written as follows.

-$\rho_{\rm s}^{\rm a}({\bf r}-{\bf R}_{\rm a})$ is the atomic density matrix centered around the atom {\rm a} and it is obtained from the charge distribution, $n_{\rm a}(|{\bf r}|)$, normally extracted from the pseudo-potential file, and from the initial atomic magnetic moment, ${\bf m}_{\rm a}$, which must be provided in input.\\ At each point {\bf r} on the spatial grid, the initial guess for the spin density matrix is calculated according to the pseudo-algorithm in Fig. (\ref{alg:mag_init}) and stored in the vector field variable $\rho_{\rm v}({\bf r})$, a field set defined on the spatial grid.
+where \(\rho_\text{s}^{\rm a}({\bf r}-{\bf R}_{\rm a})\) is the atomic density matrix centered around the atom {\rm a} and it is computed from the charge distribution, \(n_{\rm a}(|{\bf r}|)\), obtained from the pseudopotential, and from the initial atomic magnetic moment, \({\bf m}_{\rm a}\), which must be provided in input.
+At each point on the spatial grid, the initial guess for the spin-density matrix is calculated according to the pseudo-algorithm in Fig.~(\ref{alg:mag_init}) and stored in the vector field variable \(\rho_\text{v}({\bf r})\), a field set defined on the spatial grid.
+In the initialization algorithm, the function \textsc{NearestAtom} takes in input the grid point index \texttt{i}, the real space grid \texttt{Spacegrid} and the list of atoms \texttt{AtomsList} and finds the closest atom to the grid point \texttt{i}.
+This is essentially a \textsc{Voronoi} algorithm\cite{doi:10.1142/8685} used to partition the real space grid w.r.t. atomic centers.
+We then use the \textsc{ComputeSpinDensity} function to obtain the spin density matrix \(\rho_\text{v}(i)\) at the grid point \texttt{i} from the \texttt{MagneticMoments} vector and the atomic \texttt{Density} using Eq.~(\ref{eq:density4}).
+The procedure is then repeated over the entire real-space grid.